agentmorris/MegaDetector/megadetector.md

 #### Maintained within this repo

 * [Colab notebook](https://github.com/agentmorris/MegaDetector/blob/main/notebooks/megadetector_colab.ipynb) ([open in Colab](https://colab.research.google.com/github/agentmorris/MegaDetector/blob/main/detection/megadetector_colab.ipynb)) for running MDv5 on images stored in Google Drive.
-* [Real-time MegaDetector API using Flask](https://github.com/agentmorris/MegaDetector/tree/main/megadetector/api/synchronous).
-This is deployed via Docker, so the Dockerfile provided for the real-time API may be a good starting point for other Docker-based MegaDetector deployments as well.

 ## Who is using MegaDetector?